Ilona has gardened actively for most of her life and has been a writer and webmaster online since 1998. Homeschooled all 10 of her children.

 - Roses: The planting scheme will benefit from the addition of roses.
 The heritage/heirloom types with many petals or, conversely, the simple single roses, especially.
 Climbing and shrub types give the architectural grace that was seen around these traditional homes.

-A Style to Speak of Simpler Times
+This Style Speaks of Simpler Times

 What's the secret to designing these charming spaces?